Salutes to Excellence

 2. Get approval from your official ACS group’s executive committee before contacting the honoree(s).

-Eligible ACS groups include local sections, technical divisions, regional meetings, or national committees.
+Eligible ACS groups include local sections, international chemical sciences chapters, technical divisions, regional meetings, or national committees.

 3. Request a Salutes to Excellence plaque by completing the Salutes Request Form.